-- Level 1: Student is unable to recognize words or sentences that have been taught. - Level 2: Student is able to recognize some words that have been taught. - Level 3: Student is able to recognize all the words that have been taught and can read at least one of the sentences. - Level 4: Student is able to recognize all the words that have been taught and can read all of the sentences.
+Level 1: Student is unable to recognize the synonyms and antonyms that have been taught.

+Level 2: Student is able to recognize some of the synonyms and antonyms.

+Level 3: Student is able to recognize all the synonyms and antonyms and can read one or two of the sentences with help.

+Level 4: Student is able to recognize all the synonyms and antonyms and can read all of the sentences independently.